-Twenty-five years ago, when I started Adventure Treks, I had no idea that one of the benefits I would be looking forward to for my own daughters would be the opportunity to escape their electronic devices and engage in face-to-face conversation over an extended period of time.
+Twenty-five years ago, Adventure Treks was founded, we didn’t realize that one of the biggest benefits of AT would be the opportunity to escape electronic devices and engage in face-to-face conversation over an extended period of time.

 Is it time to dismiss the belief driven by media and industry that the better connected we are, the better off we are?
 Technology’s perceived benefits are attractive, after all: